surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

 RELATED LINKS
 ```

-## Example 3: Parameter Descriptions in a Param Statement
+## Example 3: Parameter Descriptions in a `param` Statement

-This example shows how to insert parameter descriptions in the `Param` statement of a function or
+This example shows how to insert parameter descriptions in the `param` statement of a function or
 script.
 This format is most useful when the parameter descriptions are brief.

 ```powershell